Conforming Loan Limits 2023

 - Other Government Loans: Some types of government-backed loans are easier to qualify for and could offer some better benefits or rates.
 You should treat conforming loans as one of many options for getting a mortgage.

 - Conforming Loan Limit: Within each county, there is a maximum loan amount lenders can give you before your mortgage turns into a Jumbo Loan.

-- Insurance: If your down payment is for less than 20% of the total home price, you will have to pay for Private Mortgage Insurance (PMI), but this is reduced compared to conventional loans.
-Once you own 22% equity in your home, which means you’ve paid back 22% of your principal mortgage amount, your lender should stop charging you mortgage insurance.
+- Insurance: If your down payment is for less than 20% of the total home price, you will have to pay for Private Mortgage Insurance (PMI).
+Depending on the type of PMI you can get, once you own 22% equity in your home, which means you’ve paid back 22% of your principal mortgage amount, your lender should stop charging you mortgage insurance.
 Some mortgages like VA loans require no mortgage insurance regardless of the down payment.

 Conforming Loan Interest Rates

 While we try our best to get your the best rates, we cannot guarantee that they are always accurate.
 Casaplorer assumes no liability for the accuracy of the information presented, and will not be held responsible for any damages resulting from its use.
 Rates shown are for informational purposes only.
 Estimated payments do not include taxes and insurance.
 Some state and county maximum loan amount restrictions may apply.
 Casaplorer is not endorsed or sponsored by any mortgage lender or government agency.
 Please refer to https://www.fanniemae.com/ or http://www.freddiemac.com/.

 Fannie Mae vs. Freddie Mac 30-Year Fixed Mortgage Rates